Zzzzzzzack/StarshipsDemo/README.md

 }
 ```
 ###### Related Tests
-As we might not like to do the networking rely on internet, then protocols are very useful for offline unit testing.
+The protocols are very useful for offline unit testing, as we may not want the networking tests rely on internet,

 To do the offline testing, just impelment an another Networking handler from ZKNetworkingProtocol, use it to load the response data from local json files